ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 - Verify that answers come from the selected DNS resolver
 - Authenticate that the DNS resolver is the one selected by the client

-In doing so it is critical that the new resolver provides the same semantics as the original unencrypted one.
-Switching to one that provides different answers would break the expectation of the user who previously selected that resolver.
+In doing so it is critical that the new resolver is an equivalent resolver.
+Switching to a non-equivalent alternative resolver would break the expectation of the user who previously selected that resolver.

 | Requirement | Description |